-The Coal Seam Gas Water Management Plan (CWMP) covers all activities associated with managing produced water from the project area once the water has been recovered to the ground surface, including managing saline waste by-product (brine) resulting from treating produced water.
+The Coal Seam Gas Water Management Plan (CWMP) covers all activities associated with managing produced water from the project area once the water has been recovered to the ground surface; including managing saline waste by-product (brine) resulting from treating produced water.

-The aim of the CWMP is to provide a tool to assist Senex personnel to manage produced water and avoid potential impacts associated with the CSG development.
+The aim of the CWMP is to provide a tool to assist Senex personnel to manage produced water and avoid any potential impacts.
 The plan sets objectives to maximise the beneficial use of water and identify any potential impacts that may require mitigation.